McDonald’s begins testing strawless lids in select markets

-ValleyCentral reached out to McDonald’s and asked them to spill the details.
-The company’s marketing personnel said the testing of strawless lids will take place in select U.S. markets for their cold beverages.
+The company’s marketing personnel told Nexstar the testing of strawless lids will take place in select U.S. markets.
+The lids are for cold beverages only.

-For now, it appears, the Rio Grande Valley’s Mickey D’s will be keeping its straws.
+McDonald’s is so far keeping a lid on which markets will see the new tops, but a staffer for Nexstar’s WGN said they received one in the Chicago area.

 “These lids help optimize our packaging and eliminate the use of small plastics, just one example of the many solutions we’re reviewing as part of our ongoing global commitment to reduce waste across restaurants and advance recycling,” McDonald’s stated.